Main Page | Tropes A to E | Tropes F to J | Tropes K To R | Tropes S to Z

 - Media Scrum: The main characters do have to deal with this on a few occasions.

 - In "Mr. Monk and the Garbage Strike," Stottlemeyer has to deal with how Monk's inability to concentrate on the Jimmy Cusack murder case affects what information he is releasing to the media.
+For instance, after he gets word that Cusack was actually murdered just minutes after announcing at a press conference that Cusack died by his own hand, it's hard to tell if he's upset about the fact that Monk has switched theories, or he's upset because the press are going to make him look like an idiot.

-- "Mr. Monk and the Billionaire Mugger" is a prominent example, as Stottlemeyer is under pressure to solve the Sidney Teal murder investigation, but it's also burdened by the fact that a uniformed police officer (later determined to have been an actor Teal had hired to congratulate Archie Modine had Modine not been planning to shoot Teal) was seen fleeing the scene afterwards.
+- "Mr. Monk and the Billionaire Mugger" is a prominent example.
+Stottlemeyer is under pressure to solve the Sidney Teal murder investigation, but it's also burdened by the fact that a uniformed police officer (later determined to have been an actor Teal had hired to congratulate Archie Modine had Modine not been planning to shoot Teal) was seen fleeing the scene afterwards.
 The press latch onto that second subplot, calling him "Fraidy Cop".
 At one press conference, Stottlemeyer actually tries to make reporters shut up about Fraidy Cop by saying, "I have another statement, and here it is: The next reporter that asks me about this so-called Fraidy Cop is going to be banned from all press conferences for a year."

 - Stottlemeyer does seem to have a dislike of the media scrum, as one ghostwritten blog notes "It's hard enough trying to solve a case without having the media turning the investigation into a circus and spinning everything so it'll make a good sound bite on the 10 o'clock news.
 I'm also not too fond of the way police always get made out to be bumbling fools."